You Might Be A Pharisee If ….

 Joel Furches recently posted the following on social media:

-“The Aesop’s Fable I have come to most appreciate over the years is ‘The Frog and the Scorpion’ If you’re not familiar, it’s about a scorpion who asks a frog to swim him across the water.
+“The Aesop’s Fable I have come to most appreciate over the years is ‘The Frog and the Scorpion’.
+If you’re not familiar, it’s about a scorpion who asks a frog to swim him across the water.
 The frog doesn’t want to, because he’s afraid of getting stung.
 The scorpion points out that if he stings the frog, they will both drown.
 So the frog swims him, the scorpion stings the frog, and they both drown.
 Why?
 Because it is the nature of scorpions to sting.

 “The moral: things act out of their nature, even at the expense of their self-interest.
 Or as my dad used to say, ‘a person will never do something that person wouldn’t do.’
 Which, I suppose, could be rephrased, ‘A person’s always going to do what that person does.’
 (My dad would say ‘peoples are peoples’)”

-My “take” on the frog and scorpion fable is that we shouldn’t expect people to be anything other than who they really are.
+We shouldn’t expect people to be anything other than who they really are.
 Despite what the scorpions tells you, the scorpion IS going to sting you.
 That’s what they do.
 That’s who they are.

-“Truth is truth” (wherever it may be found) is a “truism” I like to repeat.
 Aesop may have been a very wise man (if there really was an Aesop), and Aesop’s fables carry with them the ring of truth, but truth is often more complicated than we like to think it is.
+Just when you think you understand the laws of physics, quantum mechanics comes along and turns everything inside out.

 Continue reading “Can a Tiger Change Its Stripes?
 A Tale of Scorpions and Frogs”